NCAR/geocat-comp/docs/getting_started/overview.rst

 ========
 GeoCAT-comp is the computational component of the `GeoCAT project <https://geocat.ucar.edu/>`_.
 It houses Python implementations of NCL's non-WRF computational routines and additional geoscientific analysis functions that go beyond what NCL offers.
-It is a principle component of NCAR's `Pivot to Python <https://www.ncl.ucar.edu/Document/Pivot_to_Python/>`_.
+It is a principle component of NCAR's `Pivot to Python Initiative <https://www.ncl.ucar.edu/Document/Pivot_to_Python/>`_.

 Why GeoCAT-comp?
 ----------------